Tornado outbreak of March 2–3, 2012: New Pekin–Henryville–Marysville–Chelsea, Indiana/Bedford, Kentucky

 Past Henryville, the tornado dramatically weakened and lost its ominous shape, taking on a narrow rope-like appearance and inflicting only EF1 damage.
 However, this phase was short-lived as the tornado quickly re-intensified into a high-end EF3 storm with a dramatic multiple-vortex structure.
 The tornado moved east and struck the small town of Marysville, heavily damaging or destroying many of the structures in the small community.
 Several block foundation homes in town were swept away with debris scattered through nearby farm fields.
 Vehicles were tossed, many trees were snapped and denuded, outbuildings were destroyed, and a church was damaged in the Marysville area as well.
 Damage surveys in this area showed a complex damage pattern, with evidence of sub-vortices developing well away from the main damage path, before either being pulled in and absorbed by the central tornadic circulation, or intensifying and becoming the primary circulation themselves at times.
 Aerial flyovers revealed extensive cycloidal scouring marks in farm fields outside of Marysville.
-EF3 damage continued to the east of Marysville as several homes and double-wide mobile homes were destroyed, with debris from the mobile homes was scattered up to a mile downwind.
+EF3 damage continued to the east of Marysville as several homes and double-wide mobile homes were destroyed, with debris from the mobile homes scattered up to a mile downwind.
 The tornado then briefly entered Scott County, regaining EF4 intensity and killing a man in the complete destruction of his frame home, obliterating five mobile homes, and severely damaging two other frame homes.
 The tornado then briefly crossed back into Clark County, causing major damage to two homes and several power poles before entering Jefferson County as an EF4.

 In Jefferson County, the tornado skirted the south edge of the small community of Chelsea, completely leveling several well-built homes.
 An older farm home was swept cleanly away in this area, killing three people inside.
 Debris was scattered hundreds of yards through nearby fields, cars were thrown 75 yards away, and a piece of farm machinery was thrown 200 yards.
 Another home was lifted from its foundation and dragged 65 yards into a field while left relatively intact.
 An above ground pool missing from this area after the tornado was never found, and multiple trees were ripped out of the ground by their roots and thrown.
 One other person was also killed at another home in the Chelsea area as well.
 The tornado then narrowed, weakened to EF2 intensity, and crossed into Trimble County, Kentucky, destroying barns, mobile homes, and downing many trees and power lines before dissipating near the town of Bedford.